 We do not accept charity.
 If you would like to show your support, please share our posts with anyone you know that might find the information we are sharing interesting.
 Follow us on Facebook for extras.

-Recently, after several months of communication with the company, we received information from Swiss Medica about a number of treatment options for stem cell therapy for autism in Serbia.
+Advertisements Recently, after several months of communication with the company, we received information from Swiss Medica about a number of treatment options for stem cell therapy for autism in Serbia.
 Finally, we received fixed-price treatment options for children with autism from Israel who will come for treatment at the Belgrade clinic.
-In this article, we will […]
+In this article, we […]

-At the end of March 2021, my third child participated in a clinical trial at Sheba Medical Center in Israel.
+Advertisements At the end of March 2021, my third child participated in a clinical trial at Sheba Medical Center in Israel.
 The clinical trial aims to find out the effect of a cord blood transfusion for autism or cerebral palsy.
 My son is diagnosed with autism spectrum disorder.
-I am hoping to see improvements in his […]
+I am hoping to see improvements in […]

-In this post we will talk about seizure monitoring devices for epileptics.
+Advertisements In this post we will talk about seizure monitoring devices for epileptics.
 Is there a device that detects a seizure and alerts in real time?
 Which devices are suitable for adults and which for children?
 What is a pulse oximeter monitor, and how is it used?
-How does this type of monitor help epileptics?
-Do […]
+How does this type of monitor help epileptics? […]